Syriiin/aoc/README.md

 #### Day 3

 I need to learn to use visual mode and yank better.
 I keep trying to copy paste!

+#### Day 4

+Okay today was slightly better at avoiding arrow keys, and getting used to relative jumps.
+I've definitely forgotten most of the elixir knowledge I gained last year though.